-The below table sets out for each asset and liability shown on DAS LEI's SII balance sheet, the SII value and the value of the corresponding asset and liability shown in DAS LEI's financial statements, which are prepared in accordance with FRS 101 "Financial Reporting Standard 101 Reduced Disclosure Framework".
+The table below sets out, for each asset and liability shown on DAS LEI's SII balance sheet, the SII value and the value of the corresponding asset and liability shown in DAS LEI's financial statements, which are prepared in accordance with FRS 101 "Financial Reporting Standard 101 Reduced Disclosure Framework".
 This standard applies the same recognition and measurement principles as International Financial Reporting Standards.